Sexual Orientation and Gender Identity

-A heterosexual man or woman’s primary sexual and romantic attraction is to people of the opposite sex.
-She or he may or may not have had sex with another person, but still realize that his/her sexual attraction is mainly to people of the other sex.
+A heterosexual person’s primary sexual attraction is to people considered to be a different gender than them.
+She, he or they may or may not have had sex with another person, but still realize that his/her sexual attraction is mainly to people of the other sex.
 Some people who consider themselves heterosexual have or have had sexual contact with people of the same sex.

-A homosexual person is someone whose primary sexual and romantic attraction is to people of the same sex.
-She or he may or may not have had sex with another person, but still realize that his/her sexual attraction is mainly to people of the same sex.
-Some people who consider themselves homosexual have or have had sexual contact with people of the opposite sex.
+A homosexual person is someone whose primary sexual attraction is to people of the same or similar gender as themselves.
+That person may or may not have had sex with another person, but still realize that his/her/their sexual attraction is mainly to people of the same gender.
+Some people who consider themselves homosexual have or have had sexual contact with people of other genders.

-Lesbian is one name for a woman whose primary sexual and romantic attractions are to other women.
-She may have sex with women currently or may have had sex with women in the past.
-A smaller number of lesbians may never have had sex with another woman for a whole host of reasons (age, societal pressures, lack of opportunity, fear of discrimination), but nonetheless realize that their sexual attraction is mainly to other women.
-Some lesbians have sex with men and some don’t.
+Lesbian is one name for a female identified person whose primary sexual attractions are to other female identified/woman people.
+A lesbian may have sex with women currently or may have had sex with women in the past.
+Some people who identify as lesbians may never have had sex with another woman for a whole host of reasons (age, societal pressures, lack of opportunity, fear of discrimination), but nonetheless realize that their sexual attraction is mainly to other women.
+Some lesbians have sex with male identified people and some don’t.

 It is important to note that some women who have sex with other women, sometimes exclusively, may not call themselves lesbians.